apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Is a mystery disease affecting dogs in central Ohio?
-OSU vet shares what he's seeing**
+**Scott Foster ejecting Chris Paul in Warriors-Suns sets NBA world ablaze**

-You can read more about it [here](https://abc6onyourside.com/news/local/is-mystery-disease-impacting-dogs-in-central-ohio-osu-vet-shares-what-hes-seeing).
+You can read more about it [here](http://www.nbcsportsbayarea.com/nba/golden-state-warriors/scott-foster-ejecting-chris-paul-reactions/1674629/).

 ## Requirements
 - Python 3.8